 It is not only the responsibility of the government, but the people as well to ensure effective implementation of this act so that genuine redressal can take place in cases of unfortunate incidents.
 Everyone should act responsibly on the road and follow all traffic rules diligently to mitigate road accidents.

-Additionally, while prevention is always better than cure, unforeseen events can still occur anytime on the road, so make sure that you do your research and buy the best car insurance policy for your vehicle.
+Additionally, while prevention is always better than cure, unforeseen events can still occur anytime on the road, so make sure that you do your research and buy the right car insurance for your vehicle.
 You can compare car insurance quotes on Policybazaar.com and choose the plan that best suits your needs.

 *Savings are based on the comparison between the highest and the lowest premium for own damage cover (excluding add-on covers) provided by different insurance companies for the same vehicle with the same IDV and same NCB.
 Actual time for transaction may vary subject to additional data requirements and operational processes.

-Policybazaar Insurance Brokers Private Limited CIN: U74999HR2014PTC053454 Registered Office - Plot No.119, Sector - 44, Gurgaon - 122001, Haryana Tel no. : 0124-4218302 Email ID: enquiry@policybazaar.com
+Policybazaar Insurance Brokers Private Limited CIN: U74999HR2014PTC053454 Registered Office - Plot No.119, Sector - 44, Gurugram - 122001, Haryana Tel no. : 0124-4218302 Email ID: enquiry@policybazaar.com

-Policybazaar is registered as a Direct Broker | Registration No. 742, Registration Code No. IRDA/ DB 797/ 19, Valid till 09/06/2024, License category- Direct Broker (Life & General)
+Policybazaar is registered as a Composite Broker | Registration No. 742, Registration Code No. IRDA/ DB 797/ 19, Valid till 09/06/2027, License category- Composite Broker

 Visitors are hereby informed that their information submitted on the website may be shared with insurers.Product information is authentic and solely based on the information received from the insurers.

-© Copyright 2008-2023 policybazaar.com.
+© Copyright 2008-2025 policybazaar.com.
 All Rights Reserved.